matthewsot/SharpSwift/README.md

 SharpSwift
 ==========
-A C# to Swift language converter
+A C# to Swift language converter/transpiler

 ###What is it?
 SharpSwift is made up of three parts: